 Will your cakes still be moist and fluffy, your pastries crumbling perfectly, will your soufflés rise and brûlées have the magic balance of cream and crunch?

-Make it super-healthy: Sometimes, store-bought plant milk can contain varying amounts of additives; some of which are essential vitamins and minerals, such as B12 or calcium, but some of which are the odd dose of sugar or salt.
+Make it super-healthy: Sometimes, store-bought plant milk can contain varying amounts of additives; some are essential vitamins and minerals, such as B12 or calcium, but some also contain sugar or a lot of salt.
 If you prefer to be in charge, try making your own plant milk — all you need is a good blender and a muslin bag.
-If you don't have one on hand, you can also use a fine mesh bag or even pantyhose!
+If you don't have one on hand, you can also use pantyhose or a fine mesh bag!

-Make it healthier: If margarine isn't your thing, there are plenty of other options out there.
-While margarine is generally made with vegetable oil, other spreads use an avocado, coconut, or olive oil base.
-Alternatively, you can use coconut oil on its own for more sweetness — and depending on the treat, often a fudgier texture — but be careful with your measurements as coconut oil liquefies at warmer room temperatures.
+Make it healthier: If margarine isn't your thing, there are plenty of other plant-based options out there.
+While margarine is made with vegetable oil, other spreads have an avocado, coconut, or olive oil base.
+Alternatively, you can use coconut oil on its own for more sweetness — but be careful with your measurements as coconut oil liquefies at warmer room temperatures.

 A refined note: When it comes to coconut oil, there are 'refined' and 'unrefined' options.
 Unrefined has a strong coconut flavour, while refined is more subtle.
 I use both for different purposes, for example, unrefined coconut oil works a treat in these Cherry Ripe-esque truffles, whereas in old-fashioned apple pie I'd prefer the flavour of the fruit to sing — so I use refined coconut oil.
 The choice is yours 🙂

-Here are some more easy swaps (you can print this handy guide out to keep in your pantry, or snap a screenshot for later if you're on a mobile!)
+Here are some more easy swaps (you can print this handy guide out to keep in your pantry!)

-As you can see, there's an abundance of alternatives for every single ingredient that we always assumed were essential to baking.
-In fact, I have found that I've become much more adventurous with my baking since I embraced a plant-based diet.
-There are so many fun and delicious recipes out there, it makes me want to bake all the time — and that's what it's all about, isn't it? 🙂
+As you can see, there's an abundance of alternatives for every single ingredient that we always thought were essential to baking.
+In fact, I have found that I have become much more adventurous with my baking since I embraced a plant-based diet.
+There are so many fun and delicious recipes out there, it makes me want to bake every single day — and that's what it's all about, isn't it? 🙂